svrana/geniveev/README.md

 ## Why?

-I enjoy working with protobufs.
-To create a new service, I need to generate a number of files containing some boilerplate and I always need to go and look at a previous service to remember where these files should be created, create those files and copy/pasta a bit of boilerplate.
-This is made even worse if you use a dependency injection tool that requires its own files, something I also sometimes do.
-This little tool was written to automatically create those files with some simple boilerplate to speed up the process of creating a new service.
+For better or worse, I find myself working with protobufs.
+To create a service, I need to create a number of files in different directories, each containing a bit of boilerplate.
+While it's not hard to figure out the path names and copy/pasta the boilerplate, this tool was written to automate that chore.

+This tool is not protobuf specific; that's just my initial use-case.

 # Configuration